Sri Lanka Complete Travel Guide

 If you like spicy food, you’re in for a treat.
 Sri Lankan food is so tasty, they use a lot of different spices making their dishes delicious.

 The dish you’ll find everywhere is rice and curry, plain rice with a couple of other dishes, depending on the restaurant.
-Another favorite is Kothu, a type of flat bread thinly slices and served with vegetable, cheese, and meat.
+Another favorite is Kothu, a type of flatbread thinly sliced and served with vegetable, cheese, and meat.

 Roti is also usually really good, from one region to another, you’ll never get the same thing.
 In the south, it’s like a crepe filled with sliced vegetables.
 I discover later that roti means bread, explaining why it can be so different.
 In any case, it was always delicious.